mvcds/hubi/docs/domain-file-guide.md

   - api: a string indicating the type that the attribute will be associated with.
   - default:
     - array: "object"

+return: should be one of the attribute types.
+Hubi doesn't return functions yet.
+  - decorate: [function]
+  - api: an attribute type or a token
+  - default: undefined
 ```

 ## Sample